schmidte10/01.GettingStartedwDataAnalysis/README.md

 Within your project is is important to have a clean and managed directory.
 This means keeping files organised within folders.

+One way to organise a directory is like this:

+-------------->01.GettingStartedwDataAnalysis
+            |
+            ---->excel_files
+            |
+            ---->import_files
+            |
+            ---->data_analysis
+              |
+              ---->01.DataMetric1
+              |
+              ---->02.DataMetric2
+              |
+              ---->03.DataMetric3
+            |
+            ---->figures
+            |
+            ---->tables
+            |
+            ---->manuscripts

+This way it is easy for someone to navigate your repository in the future.
+I have included both **excel_files** as well as **import_files**.
+It is good practice when working with data to have a **Glossary** of terms in your excel files so that a reader unfamiliar with your data set knows what your columns and codes mean.
+However, because data that will actually be imported into R I save as text files.